bnguyensn/express-js-01/README.md

 ### Commands

 `npm start`: start the project.
-If `NODE_ENV` is set as `production` then will look for the entry point in the `dist` directory, else will run `nodemon`.
+If `NODE_ENV` is set as `production` then will look for the entry point in the `dist` directory (generated via `npm run build`, else will run `nodemon`.

-`npm build`: build the project using Babel.
+`npm build`: build the project using Babel and output the results to a folder called `dist`.
 Babel allows us to write modern JavaScript syntax in the Node.js environment, the most notable of which is the `import`/`export` syntax in place of the usual `require`.

 ### API (Routes)